Stetsed/.dotfiles/README.md

 # Stetsed's Dotfiles

 Welcome to my Dotfiles repository which I use for my linux desktop.
 I hope this helps you to find what your looking for and be able to improve your own Linux Desktop.
+My setup basically always uses the Catppuccin Mocha Color scheme so you will find alot of that.

 ## Programs